Rockets vs. Mavericks Prediction & Picks - November 28

 Rockets vs. Mavericks Prediction & Picks: Line, Spread, Over/Under - November 28

-The Houston Rockets (8-6) visit the Dallas Mavericks (10-6) after losing five straight road games.
-The Mavericks are favored by 4.5 points in the matchup, which starts at 8:30 PM ET on Tuesday, November 28, 2023.
+The Houston Rockets (8-6) visit the Dallas Mavericks (10-6) after losing five road games in a row.
+The Mavericks are favored by 4.5 points in the contest, which tips at 8:30 PM ET on Tuesday, November 28, 2023.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!